-When faced with the “thanks for not answering my question” eye roll, I then—as most teachers do—begin to make my point by telling my own abbreviated story about the journey I have had in my career.
+When faced with the “thanks for not answering my question” eye roll, I then—as most teachers do—begin to make my point by telling my own abbreviated story about my career journey.

-This series of short articles is my written version of what I tell my students and young designers to help them better understand some of the differences between working at an agency or in-house as a freelancer or an employee, leading a creative team or working for yourself.
+These two short articles are my written version of what I tell my students and young designers to help them better understand some of the differences between working at an agency or in-house as a freelancer or an employee, leading a creative team or working for yourself.

 Some advice I once received on choosing among career paths

-At 25 years in, some might say I am mid-career.
-So I’m going to start this off with some sage advice (something that would typically come at the end of the story) I received about 10 years ago when I was somewhere at the midpoint of my career to date.
-This advice came from a colleague of mine at KPMG—one of the “big four” audit, tax and advisory services firms—when I was leading a creative team I had started there.
-She worked in a different department but had become a personal advisor to me while working at the firm.
-She told me about a time when her mentor relayed the following advice: “There are three reasons people choose to work for a living: stability, money or advancement.”
+I’m going to start this off with some sage advice I received about 10 years ago when I was somewhere at the midpoint of my career.
+This advice came from a colleague of mine at KPMG—one of the “big four” audit, tax and advisory services firms—when I was leading the creative team that I had started there.
+She worked in a different department but had become a mentor to me while working at the firm.
+She told me about a time when her own mentor relayed the following advice: “There are three reasons people choose to work for a living: stability, money or advancement.”